 Rock Creek Gold Rush

-Perhaps no treasure caused a greater commotion than the Rock Creek Gold Rush of 1859.
+Perhaps no treasure caused a more tremendous commotion than the Rock Creek Gold Rush of 1859.
 More than 5,000 prospectors descended on the Kettle River, hoping to stake their claim and make their fortune.
 The gold rush only lasted a few years, but gold can still be found in the river.
 All you need is a gold pan, plenty of sunscreen and lots of patience.
 Who knows… you may strike it rich!

 Greenwood’s Boom, Bust and Hollywood History

-Canada’s smallest city, Greenwood may also be its most quaint.
+Canada’s smallest city, Greenwood, may also be its most quaint.
 It’s whimsical with period architecture dating back to the early 20th century.
 There’s a kaleidoscope of colour along Greenwood’s main street and surrounding neighbourhoods.
 Explore the vibrant townscape.
-Take a self guided tour, one heritage building at a time.
+Take a self-guided tour, one heritage building at a time.
 You can arrange a tour of the old courthouse and the city jail through the Greenwood Museum.
-These are both must see stops on the tour.
+These are both must-see stops on the tour.

 You don’t have to dig deep to find abandoned mining ghost towns in Boundary Country.
-Remnants of our copper mining past can be found from Greenwood to Grand Forks and places in between.
+Remnants of our copper mining past can be seen from Greenwood to Grand Forks and places in between.
 One of the most popular is Phoenix Mountain outside of Greenwood.
 Whether you ride it or drive it, you can explore what remains of our copper mining boom in the Phoenix Mountain Interpretive Forest.

 Practice your tricks mountain biking Phoenix Mountain’s 14 km (9 mi) loop.
 Ride in and out of the woods and past antiquated rock ovens, once used by miners to cook in the wild.
 Ride the whole loop.
-You’ll come across a once thriving boomtown, where all that’s left is the cemetery.
+You’ll come across a once-thriving boomtown, where all that’s left is the cemetery.